 18. Carefully check all life and casualty insurance and death benefits, including Social Security, credit union, trade union, fraternal, and military.
 Check on possible income for survivors from these sources.

-20. If the deceased was living alone, notify the utility companies and landlord and tell the post office where to send the mail.
+20. If the deceased was living alone, notify the utility companies and landlord; tell the local U.S. Post Office where to send the mail.

 21. Your Funeral Director will notify the Social Security Administration.